An Experienced Child Custody Attorney Will Ensure Your Rights to Custody of Your Child Are Protected

 “When the child is old enough, the courts may take the child’s preferences into consideration, however, in most cases, the court will determine what is in the best interests of the child.”

 We understand how difficult divorce can be and an experienced child custody attorney at Saunders Law Group in Lakeland and Bartow, FL, can help you navigate the legal process during this trying period.
 Physical custody is now referred to as time-sharing, as the child shares his or her time between each parent.
 When the child is old enough, the courts may take the child’s preferences into consideration, however, in most cases, the court will determine what is in the best interests of the child.
-If you are going through a divorce and need assistance to ensure you receive fair custody, contact our attorneys, Thomas C. Saunders, K.C.
-Bouchillon, and J. Matthew Kelly, to schedule a consultation.
+If you are going through a divorce and need assistance to ensure you receive fair custody, contact our attorneys, Thomas C. Saunders and K.C.
+Bouchillon to schedule a consultation.

 Types of Custody

 There are different custody options available that parents should be aware of.
 First, there are both joint and sole custody options.
 Florida courts generally strive to provide at least some form of joint custody when possible.
 A parent may also have legal or physical custody of the child, or both, either of which can be joint or sole.
 Legal custody refers to the responsibility of the parent to make decisions regarding the child’s health, education, and welfare.
 Physical custody simply refers to the time a child physically spends with one or both parents.

 So long as parents can communicate effectively and agree on decisions about the child, joint legal custody is preferred.
 In some instances, however, the courts may give one parent sole legal custody of the child, but give joint physical custody.
 In some cases, joint physical custody means the child spends equal amounts of time with each parent, but this is dependent on what is in the child’s best interests.